Fredilein/pretty-ls/README.md

   - [ ] dates, privileges
 - [ ] Git status

 ## Benchmark

-Executed for a small folder built with the `--release` option.
+Executed for a small folder.
+Compiled with the `--release` option.
 Measured with `time`.
 ```
 | program | total CPU time |
 | ------- | -------------- |